create3000/x_ite/docs/_posts/components/Navigation/NavigationInfo.md

 ### SFFloat [in, out] **visibilityLimit** 0 <small>[0,∞)</small>

-Geometry beyond the visibilityLimit may not be rendered (far culling plane of the view frustrum). visibilityLimit=0.0 indicates an infinite visibility limit.
+Geometry beyond the *visibilityLimit* may not be rendered (far clipping plane of the view frustrum).

 #### Hints

+- *visibilityLimit*=0.0 indicates an infinite visibility limit (no far clipping plane).
+- Set *visibilityLimit* to appropriate positive value in meters to define far culling plane of view frustum.
+- X3D specification recommends that browsers set near clipping plane to one-half of avatarSize.CollisionDistance value.
-- Keep visibilityLimit \>= zero.
-Keep (visibilityLimit / avatarSize.CollisionDistance) \< 10,000 to avoid aliasing artifacts (i.e. polygon "tearing").
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+- [Aliasing](https://en.wikipedia.org/wiki/Aliasing and Clipping https://en.wikipedia.org/wiki/Clipping_(computer_graphics) Interchange profile hint: this field may be ignored, applying the default value regardless.){:target="_blank"}

+#### Warning

+- Important design thumbrule is to keep (*visibilityLimit* / avatarSize.CollisionDistance) \< 10,000 to avoid aliasing artifacts (i.e. polygon "tearing").

 ### MFString [in, out] **transitionType** "LINEAR" <small>["TELEPORT"|"LINEAR"|"ANIMATE"]</small>